pkozelka/contentcheck-maven-plugin/README.md

 ## Usage

-Note: the plugin is not yet available in any public Maven repository therefore you have to checkout source code and run `mvn install`in order to put the plugin in to your local repository or you can of course deploy the plugin to your corporate repository or whatever you have for hosting 3rd party artifacts.

-Put the following XML fragment to POM file producing the archive (e.g. WAR) you would like to check.
+Put the following XML fragment to a POM file producing an archive (e.g. WAR) you would like to check.

     <plugins>
         <plugin>